 The penalty for aggravated identity theft is a mandatory prison term of 5 years if the underlying felony is a crime of terrorism and a mandatory prison term of 2 years for other felonies.
 The law makes it clear that aggravated identity theft is to be penalized in addition to any penalty for the felony that was committed.
 The prison sentence for aggravated identity theft is prohibited from being run concurrently with the penalty for the felony committed, and the prison term for the felony committed cannot be reduced as a way of compensating for the aggravated identity theft sentence.

 Let a Columbus Identity Theft Lawyer Help

 If you are facing federal identity theft or aggravated identity theft charges, you are likely facing additional serious federal felony charges and a significant prison sentence.
 You need an experienced attorney that knows how to defend you in federal court.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Columbus identity theft lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via firstname.lastname@example.org.
+Call a Columbus identity theft lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via email@example.com.